 Note: All the exact quantities of the ingredients can be found in the recipe card at the bottom of this post.

 Mince stuffed peppers is one of those recipes with seemingly countless variations on how to prepare it.
 Apart from the obvious bell peppers and minced meat, the other ingredients can vary.
 For instance, various other recipes add rice, cheese and tomatoes or different spice blends.
-I like to make stuffed peppers without rice inside but to rather serve the rice as a side dish.
-Anyway, here is how I prepare my recipe of baked stuffed peppers in the oven with minced meat.
+I like to make stuffed bell peppers without rice inside but to rather serve the rice as a side dish.
+Anyway, here is how I prepare my baked stuffed peppers recipe in the oven with minced meat.

 - Prepare the bell peppers: Slice off the top of the bell peppers and keep the tops separate for later.
 Now remove all the seeds and the membranes from the inside and place each pepper upright in a baking or oven dish.
 Make sure the size of the dish is small enough so all the peppers can stay upright while in the oven.